-The petal shaped outline of the dome of Gol Gumbaz appeared on the distant horizon, a few kilometers away as I caught a peek of the majestic structure.
+The petal-shaped outline of the dome of Gol Gumbaz appeared on the distant horizon, a few kilometres away as I caught a peek at the majestic structure.
 The volume and the beauty of the monument shined and I was awestruck by its elegance.

 Gol Gumbaz in Bijapur is the most popular monument, which is known for its splendid architecture.
 Gol Gumbaz means ‘Circular dome.’
 The four-pillar type of structure which is in perfect adherence is an engineering marvel.

 Whispering gallery is an example of architectural brilliance – Our guide stood across the wall on one side and rubbed two notes against each other close to the wall and asked me to listen to the sound of it, standing exactly on the opposite side of the wall.
 And I could hear the sound perfectly!

 I was astounded by the marvel of the monument which possessed such an advanced architecture, built hundreds of years ago!
 This is the only monument in the world which is built in this way.
 One more awesome thing is the echo – You utter something loudly and the same words echo back seven times exactly!
 Amazing, isn’t it?

 Our guide made us climb to the top to reach the roof, which needs to be reached by climbing up a narrow staircase.
 Not being a fan of heights, I managed to look around, clinging to the wall.
 The view from the top is mind-blowing as the entire city with its other spectacular monuments can be seen.